Cape Coral / Fort Myers / Lee County

 What homeowners should expect from a professional visit

-A professional pool screen visit should feel organized.
-The technician should identify the damaged sections, note the mesh type, look for loose spline, check doors and access points, and explain whether frame issues are visible.
+A pool screen repair visit should feel organized.
+The screen professional should identify the damaged sections, note the mesh type, look for loose spline, check doors and access points, and explain whether frame issues are visible.
 You should not have to become a screen expert to understand the recommendation.
 If pet mesh is suggested, it should be because pets are actually causing wear in reachable panels.
 If no-see-um mesh is suggested, it should be because the property location or insect pressure makes the tighter weave useful.
 If a full rescreen is suggested, the age and condition of the current mesh should support that recommendation.

 The finished job should be easy to inspect.
 Walk the pool deck and look for loose edges, uneven tension, gaps at the spline, missed panels, door alignment, and leftover scraps.
 A proper cleanup matters.
 Old spline, screen pieces, and fastener debris should not be left around the pool, landscaping, or patio furniture.
 The enclosure should look tighter, cleaner, and calmer than it did before the crew arrived.
 If a homeowner paid for a full rescreen, the difference should be visible immediately.